+Instead of sitting and whining about how “my partner is boring”, get going and do something that you’ve never done before.
 What’s something you or your partner have always wanted to do?
 Bungee-jumping?
 Learning to salsa dance?
+Skydiving?
 Adopt a pet?
+Learn pottery?
 Whatever it is, here’s something new you can do and experience with your partner.

 “I get bored of relationships after 2 years or so, and I could see it happening in my current relationship as well,” admits Charlie.
 “I really liked my partner and I didn’t want the relationship to peter out just because we didn’t know how to deal with a boring relationship.”

 Charlie and his partner started a travel and food page together on social media.
 They were keen foodies and it was fun to document their trips and what they cooked and ate.
 “We’re not great photographers,” laughs Charlie, “but it was a joy to give these memories and experiences a shape.
-It really brought back the spark.”
+It really brought back the spark in our relationship.”